d-carrigg/SlackNetBlockBuilder/ReadMe.md

 *This project is not affiliated with Slack or SlackNet.
 I just needed a better way to create blocks for my Slack apps.*

 > [!NOTE]
 > This package is currently in beta.
-The code works, but breaking changes may occur until the v1 release.
+The code passes all tests, but breaking changes may occur until the v1 release.

 ## Installation

 [![NuGet](https://img.shields.io/nuget/vpre/SlackNetBlockBuilder)](https://www.nuget.org/packages/SlackNetBlockBuilder/) [![Documentation](https://img.shields.io/badge/Documentation-GitHub%20Pages-blue)](https://d-carrigg.github.io/SlackNetBlockBuilder/)

 Install the package via NuGet: